KatrinaJyx/WebProject/README.md

 # WebProject
+Katrina Joyce Ignacio BSIS 1B
-This project/webage pertains to using an alternative and low cost that are necessary in the field of Agriculture.
+This project/webage pertains to using an alternative and low cost organic fertilizer that are necessary in the field of Agriculture.